 Statistical analysis was performed using the 'paired t test' for each parameter compared to the change from baseline to day 5.
 The minimum level of significance was fixed at the 95% confidence limit and P < .05 was considered significant.
 All statistical analysis was performed using Graph Pad Prism 9 version 9.5.1.

 3. RESULTS

 Baseline and post-treatment clinical characteristics are shown in Table 1.
+Give some words, please!!!

-Table 1: Baseline and Post-treatment Clinical Characteristics
+Table 1: Baseline and Post-treatment Clinical Characteristics, from….to…..XXXX, number of centres, India